 Body punchers don’t get enough love.
-Except for those dramatic instances where a paralyzing left hook to the liver produces a knockout, much of the time an effective body attack is overlooked, even by ringside judges.
+Dramatic instances where a paralyzing left hook to the liver or a crushing right to the ribs produces a KO aside, much of the time an effective body attack is overlooked, even by ringside judges.
 And yet there are few more advantageous strategies in boxing than sapping an opponent’s strength, stamina and will with an assault on their belly and brisket.
-Most boxers do mix some hard body punches into their arsenal, but then there are the rare warriors who specialize in them and make body punching an essential part of their ring craft.
-Herewith, the 12 pugilists who utilized body batterings to their utmost effectiveness.
+Most boxers do mix some hard body blows into their arsenal, but then there are the warriors who make body punching an essential part of their ring craft.
+Herewith, the twelve pugilists who utilized body batterings to their utmost effectiveness, boxing’s best body punchers.

 10. Mickey Walker: An extraordinary brawler and swarmer, the great “Toy Bulldog” broke down much heavier and bigger opponents with his non-stop body attack.